anotherAsad/AdvancedVLSIdesign/README.md

 ![graph](./Pictures/GTKwave/Analog.PNG)

-As can be seen, all outputs are $sinc$ functions, which correspond to a $rect$ in the frequency domain, i.e. a **Low-pass filter**.
+As can be seen, all outputs are $sinc$ functions, which correspond to $rect$s in the frequency domain, i.e. **Low-pass filters**.
 The outputs of parallel filters are _squished_ by a factor of 2 and 3 respectively, because they are re-serialized at higher clocks.

 <h2>Synthesis using Synopsis Design Compiler</h2>